kmsalah/rustworkbook/replit.md

-# Rust IDE Workbook
+# Rust Workbook

 ## Overview

-Rust IDE Workbook is an interactive web-based learning platform for Rust programming.
+Rust Workbook (rustworkbook.com) is an online Rust coding workbook - an interactive web-based learning platform for Rust programming.
 It provides a browser-based integrated development environment where users can work through Rustlings exercises, compile and run Rust code in real-time, and track their progress.
 The application features a three-panel IDE layout with exercise navigation, a Monaco code editor, and a console output panel for compilation results.

 ## User Preferences